Factorization in Finitely-Presented Monoids: Normalizing Monoids

 It is easy to see that $\mathsf{N} (M)$ is a submonoid of $M$, and $M^{\times} \subseteq \mathsf{N} (M)$, for any monoid $M$.
 For this reason, $\mathsf{N}(M)$ is referred to as the \emph{normalizing submonoid} of $M$.
 Given a finitely-generated monoid $M$, the submonoid $\mathsf{N}(M)$ need not be finitely-generated, though that is the case in certain situations--see, e.g., \cite[Corollary 4.4.12]{JO}.
 Additionally, each normalizing monoid satisfies the left and right Ore conditions (i.e., $aM \cap bM \neq \emptyset$, and $Ma \cap Mb \neq \emptyset$, for all $a,b \in M$), and therefore each cancellative normalizing monoid has a quotient group--see~\cite[Theorems 1.24 and 1.25]{CP} for more details.

-There is extensive literature on normal elements in the ideals and Factorization Theory of monoids and rings--see, e.g., \cite{AM,O,S,Co-Tr23a}.
-Normalizing \emph{Krull} monoids, in particular, have received attention within the factorization context~\cite{BS,G0}.
+There is extensive literature on normal elements in the Ideal Theory and Factorization Theory of monoids and rings--see, e.g., \cite{AM,O,S,Co-Tr23a}.
+Normalizing \emph{Krull} monoids, in particular, have received attention within the factorization context~\cite{G0,BS}.

-Let us record another interesting fact about normal elements, which has been previously noted in more specialized contexts.
+Let us record another interesting fact about normal elements, which has been previously noted in various other settings (see \cite{G0, GS-Tr25a}).

 \begin{lemma} Let $M$ be a monoid that is contained in a group.
 Then $aM^{\times} = M^{\times}a$, for all $a \in \mathsf{N} (M)$. \end{lemma}

 \begin{proof} Let $a \in \mathsf{N} (M)$ and $u \in M^{\times}$.
 Then $au \in aM = Ma$, and so $au a^{-1} \in M$, since $M$ is contained in a group.
 Likewise $au^{-1}a^{-1} \in M$, and hence $au a^{-1} \in M^{\times}$.
 Thus $au = (aua^{-1})a \in M^{\times}a$, and therefore $aM^{\times} \subseteq M^{\times} a$.
 By symmetry, $aM^{\times} = M^{\times}a$. \end{proof}